 Conclusion

-Restrictive covenants remain one of the most effective tools for protecting your business from unfair competition by former employees.
-The legal landscape is shifting, with increasing regulation at both the state and federal level, but well drafted, reasonable agreements continue to be enforced across most jurisdictions.
-The key is precision: tailor each agreement to the specific employee, the specific role, and the specific jurisdiction.
+Restrictive covenants remain one of the most effective tools for protecting your business from unfair competition by former employees, but which covenant works now depends heavily on where you operate.
+In Minnesota, new employee non-competes are void, so your protection should center on carefully drafted nondisclosure and non-solicitation agreements, while the federal ban that loomed in 2024 is gone and the rules continue to shift state by state.
+Well drafted, reasonable non-solicitation and confidentiality agreements continue to be enforced across most jurisdictions, and non-competes still hold up in the many states that permit them.
+The key is precision: tailor each agreement to the specific employee, the specific role, and the specific jurisdiction, and confirm the current law in each state before you rely on it.
 Invest the time and legal resources to get these agreements right, because the cost of an unenforceable covenant becomes apparent only when you need it most.

 This article is for informational purposes only and does not constitute legal advice.
 Laws governing restrictive covenants vary by jurisdiction and change frequently.
 Consult with a qualified attorney to address your specific business needs and ensure compliance with applicable laws.